Murder of Peter Weinberger: Apprehension and interrogation

 After writing his confession, LaMarca was arraigned on charges of kidnapping.
 Afterwards, he attempted to implicate a man named Joe Parisi as his accomplice in the kidnapping.
 After Parisi was arrested and brought into custody, LaMarca recanted his statement implicating Parisi, claiming that he only implicated Parisi to make life difficult for him.
 He then named a man named "Shorty" as his accomplice.
 Detectives were unable to find anyone matching LaMarca's description of his alleged accomplice.

 With LaMarca's help, investigators searched the parkway near the exit where LaMarca claimed to have left Peter Weinberger.
 On the morning of August 24, officials located Peter Weinberger's decomposed body.
 The cause of death was determined to have been a combination of asphyxia, starvation, and exposure.
-Nassau County's medical examiner later testified during LaMarca's trial that Peter may have lived for about one week before dying.
+Nassau County's medical examiner, Theodore Curphey, later testified during LaMarca's trial that Weinberger may have lived for about one week before dying, but that asphyxiation was Weinberger's primary cause of death; based on Weinberger's state of decomposition, it was difficult for Curphey to make many conclusions about Weinberger's death, but Curphey later testified at trial that he inferred based on the status of Weinberger's clothing that LaMarca may have placed Weinberger face-down when abandoning him.